Siege of Saguntum

-The siege of Saguntum was a battle which took place in 219 BC between the Carthaginians and the Saguntines at the town of Saguntum, near the modern town of Sagunto in the province of Valencia, Spain.
+The siege of Saguntum took place in 219 BC between the Carthaginians and the Saguntines at the town of Saguntum, near the modern town of Sagunto in the province of Valencia, Spain.
 The battle is mainly remembered today because it triggered one of the most important wars of antiquity, the Second Punic War.

 Hannibal's plans

-After Hannibal was made supreme commander of Iberia (221 BC) at the age of 26, he spent two years refining his plans and completing his preparations to secure power in the Mediterranean.
+After Hannibal was made supreme commander of Iberia (221 BC) at the age of 26, he spent two years refining his plans and completing his preparations to secure power in the Mediterranean area.
 The Romans did nothing against him though they received ample warning of Hannibal's preparations.
 The Romans even went so far as turning their attention to the Illyrians who had begun to revolt.
 Because of this, the Romans did not react when news reached them that Hannibal was besieging Saguntum.
 The capture of Saguntum was essential to Hannibal's plan.
 The city was one of the most fortified in the area and it would have been a poor move to leave such a stronghold in the hands of the enemy.
 Hannibal was also looking for plunder to pay his mercenaries, who were mostly from Africa and the Iberian Peninsula.
 Finally, the money could be spent on dealing with his political opponents in Carthage.

-The siege
+Siege

 During Hannibal's assault on Saguntum, he suffered some losses due to the extensive fortifications and the tenacity of the defending Saguntines, but his troops stormed and destroyed the city's defenses one at a time.
 Hannibal was even severely wounded in the thigh by a javelin, and fighting was stopped for a few weeks while he recovered.

 The Saguntines turned to Rome for aid, but none was sent.
-In 218 BC, after enduring eight months of siege, the Saguntines' last defenses were finally overrun.
+In 218 BC, after enduring eight months of siege, which is said to have included a harsh famine, with cannibalism rampant as the inhabitants grew desperate.
+A large funeral pyre was erected into which many threw themselves, fearing what Hannibal's troops might do.
+Many also killed themselves by the sword.
+The Saguntines' last defenses were finally overrun.
 Hannibal offered to spare the population on condition that they were "willing to depart from Saguntum, unarmed, each with two garments".
 When they declined the offer and began to sabotage the town's wealth and possessions, every adult was put to death.

 This marked the beginning of the Second Punic War.
 Hannibal now had a base of operations from which he could supply his forces with food and extra troops.